Last Updated on April 20, 2022 by Res Marty

 Speaking on campfires, make sure you research and practice campfires.
 There’s a fine line between a safe campfire and wildfires, so ensure that you’re equipped and skilled to handle a fire.
 Keep your lighter somewhere waterproof, or you might render it useless in the rain!

-If you’re worried about the pack weighing you down, then only pack the most basic items: a rain jacket, extra socks, extra pants, and an extra top.
+If you’re worried about the pack weighing you down, then only pack the most essential items: a rain jacket, extra socks, extra pants, and an extra top.

 Other Items You May Consider Bringing